 Rear door toward the roof line

-Set the swing-door end facing your eave so walk-in loading and ground-throw share the same path for your job site.
+Set the swing-door end facing your eave so that walk-in loading and ground-throw operations share the exact same access path.

 Surface protection